IMG_6559.jpg

 The GEN2050® Story

 In November 2016, Linda Freeman had a big idea to start a summer program for under-resourced, urban, middle and high school students focused on entrepreneurship, environmental conservation, personal leadership, and community service.
-She titled it GENERATION 2050.
+She titled it GENERATION 2050 (GEN2050).
 Some people were skeptical when she described the program concept to them.
 Some even wondered out loud if the program was too ambitious and too intense for the targeted youth.
 Their skepticism made her more determined to find a way for her idea to come to life.
 In August 2023, GEN2050® became a year round program and was replicated at six additional sites in Miami-Dade County, Florida through generous funding from The Children’s Trust of Miami-Dade County.

 Entrepreneurship